httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 ## Field Injection

-This draft requires that the TTRP sanitize the fields of the incoming request by removing or overwriting any existing instances of the `Client-Cert` header field before dispatching that request to the backend application.
-Otherwise, a client could inject its own `Client-Cert` field that would appear to the backend to have come from the TTRP.
+This draft requires that the TTRP sanitize the fields of the incoming request by removing or overwriting any existing instances of the `Client-Cert` and `Client-Cert-Chain` header fields before dispatching that request to the backend application.
+Otherwise, a client could inject its own values that would appear to the backend to have come from the TTRP.
 Although numerous other methods of detecting/preventing field injection are possible; such as the use of a unique secret value as part of the field name or value or the application of a signature, HMAC, or AEAD, there is no common general standardized mechanism.
-The potential problem of client field injection is not at all unique to the functionality of this draft and it would therefore be inappropriate for this draft to define a one-off solution.
+The potential problem of client field injection is not at all unique to the functionality of this draft, and it would therefore be inappropriate for this draft to define a one-off solution.
 In the absence of a generic standardized solution existing currently, stripping/sanitizing the fields is the de facto means of protecting against